ayon0110/-docker-node-expressJS-app/readme.md

 npm start
 ```

 To Start the site run .
-You can also use foreverJS to run as dameon
+You can also use foreverJS to run as dameon to run nodejs app server in backend
 ```
 node .
 ```